 “A Christian Martyr”

-This week we focus on the death in battle of Frazar Stearns, which occurred on March 14, 1862 at the Battle of New Bern in North Carolina.
+This week we focus on the death of Frazar Stearns, which occurred on March 14, 1862 at the Battle of New Bern in North Carolina.

 Stearns was a member of the Amherst College Class of 1863 and the son of Reverend William Stearns, the fourth and current president of Amherst College.